 Significant assumptions utilized to estimate future average assets under management of Back-End Load Shares include expected future market levels and redemption rates.
 Market assumptions are selected using a long-term view of expected average market returns based on historical returns of broad market indices.
 At December 31, 2002, management used estimates of 10% and 7% for equity and fixed income annual market returns, respectively.
-An increase in the expected average market returns would increase the undiscounted future cash flows, while a reduction in the expected average market returns would decrease the undiscounted future cash flows.
+An increase in the expected average market returns would increase the undiscounted future cash flows, while a reduction in the expected average market returns would decrease the undiscounted future cash flows, while a reduction in the expected average market returns would decrease the undiscounted future cash flows.
 Future redemption rate assumptions were determined by reference to actual redemption experience over the last five years.
-Management determined that a range of assumed average annual redemption rates of 14% to 16%, calculated as a percentage of average assets under management, should be used at December 31, 2002.
-An increase in the assumed rate of redemptions would decrease the undiscounted future cash flows, while a decrease in the assumed rate of redemptions would increase the undiscounted future cash flows.
+Management determined that a range of assumed average annual redemption swould decrease the undiscounted future cash flows, while a decrease in the assumed rate of redemptions would decrease the undiscounted future cash flows.
 These assumptions are updated periodically.
 Estimates of undiscounted future cash flows and the remaining life of the deferred sales commission asset are made from these assumptions.
 Management considers the results of these analyses performed at various dates.
 Management determined that the deferred sales commission asset was not impaired as of December 31, 2002.
 If management determines in the future that the deferred sales commission asset is not recoverable, an impairment condition would exist and a loss would be measured as the amount by which the recorded amount of the asset exceeds its estimated fair value.
 Estimated fair value is determined using management's best estimate of future cash flows discounted to a present value amount.